lucaAnza/CarPooling_website/README.md

 6. User profile with travel history and owned vehicles.
 7. Recommendation system based on popular destinations.
 8. Section with ranking of best drivers (Number of rides).
+9. Possibility to list User data with API.

 <br>